SkoolNotes/Taproot/2020JAP201/KBxJapFInalProj.md

 7. These hot springs are only for viewing, not bathing.
 8. Their is also very famous hot spring food.
 9. This food is cooked using the hot springs.
+10. Here is an onsen egg, a very famous type of onsen food.
+11. If you get tired of hot springs,

 bathing, mud, sand, viewing